-I’ve taught ethics modules in computer science courses on a variety of topics, including privacy, matching mechanisms and fairness, recommender systems, robots and work, and AI and moral agency.
+I’ve designed and taught ethics modules in computer science courses at Harvard University on a variety of topics, including privacy, matching mechanisms and fairness, recommender systems, robots and work, and AI and moral agency.

-If you’re interested in learning more about embedded ethiCS, here’s a co-written paper about integrating ethics across computer science education.
+If you’re interested in module materials, or learning more about Embedded EthiCS more generally, here’s the official Embedded EthiCS website, as well as a co-written paper about integrating ethics across computer science education.